ADHD is a condition that affects behaviour characterised by inattentiveness, impulsivity and hyperactivity.

 The exact cause is unknown, but may have a genetic component, other factors include prematurity and low birth weight, smoking and alcohol during pregnancy.
 Most diagnoses in children occur before age 12 but an increasing number of adults are now realising their diagnosis.

 In every class of 30 children it is likely that there will be between one and two pupils with ADHD with four times more boys than girls.
 Girls with ADHD are often picked up later than boys, and research reveals how differently it can present.
 For example, girls may not demonstrate hyperactivity, but may seem unusually distracted or untidy, or late with assignments.
 A girl with ADHD may have difficulty sustaining attention for a single task, so they declare it is boring and try to change activity quickly.
 Girls with ADHD have been shown to have relatively high rates of verbal aggression to other children in a classroom situation, whereas boys may be engaged in more rule-breaking and externalising behaviours.
 This goes some way to explain why fewer girls are referred to professional help at a young age.

 Some studies dispute there is a difference in ADHD between the genders and claim the symptoms are the same for both, but the combination of inattention and hyperactivity changes over time, as the child matures, with younger children being more noticeably active, while older children and adults struggle with inattentiveness

-An early diagnosis and treatment from a specialist can save a child the pain of inappropriate social skills and deflated confidence and is crucial to their chances of achieving a good quality of life.
+An early diagnosis and treatment from a specialist can save a child the pain of inappropriate social skills and deflated confidence.
+Treatments involve management by medication and psychological therapies, and can be effective if identified early on.